wellscrosby/MRGHoloOcean/docs/lcm/lcm.rst

 Publishing Sensor Data
 =========================

-Currently, Holodeck-Ocean supports publishing data to LCM (with a potential ROS wrapper being considered).
+Currently, HoloOcean supports publishing data to LCM (with a potential ROS wrapper being considered).
 All this config happens in the :ref:`scenario <scenarios>` file.
 We'll outline what this takes here.

 LCM publishes data to a certain medium, called the provider.
 This can be locally, over the network, a log file, etc. This can be specified in the header of the scenario file.
 See _here for options on this.
 If no provider is specified, Holodeck uses the default LCM udqm.